 1. What is 15% minoxidil?

 Answer: It is the most potent minoxidil solution available.
-In the 15% minoxidil solution, 15% weight of the solution is minoxidil.
-In another word, if you have one milliliter of the solution and dry it out, you should get roughly 150 milligram of minoxidil.
-In comparison, if you do the same with 1 milliliter 5% Kirkland minoxidil, you will get roughly 50 milligram minoxidil.
+In the 15% minoxidil solution, 15% of the weight of the solution is minoxidil.
+In another words, if you have one millilitre of the solution and dry it out, you should get roughly 150 milligrams of minoxidil.
+In comparison, if you do the same with 1 millilitre 5% Kirkland minoxidil, you will get roughly 50 milligram minoxidil.

-If you don't know what minoxidil is, minoxidil is the No. 1 hair regrowth product not only in the US but around the world.
-It is the only FDA approved product for hair regrowth.
-It
+If you don't know what minoxidil is, minoxidil is the number 1 hair regrowth product in the US and around the world.
+It is FDA approved for hair regrowth.
+It has been

 Why is Minoxidil Sulfate a Bad Idea?